-The Competition? column in the following table identifies an example as being either realistic or unrealistic.
-A realistic competition is an official, independent competition:
+Some of the examples solve problems that are presented in academic contests.
+The Contest column in the following table lists the contests.
+It also identifies an example as being either realistic or unrealistic for the purpose of a contest.
+A realistic contest is an official, independent contest: